 Outdoor Action: The largest urban park in Canada, Fish Creek Provincial Park has hiking and biking trails connecting to the city's trail system, forest areas teeming with wildlife, and Sikome Lake, a popular, man-made swimming area complete with a beachfront.
 Family-friendly Bowness Park is a go-to summer picnic spot, and its lagoon is a favorite for boating in the warmer months and ice skating in winter.

-DON'T MISS: CALGARY STAMPEDE Every July, the city welcomes more than a million rodeo-loving revelers to the Calgary Stampede for ten days of parades, bull riding, carnival rides, big-name bands, cowboy costumes, Old West decorations, free pancake breakfasts and much more.
+Book your Calgary Country Inn & Suites hotel early, because every July the city welcomes more than a million rodeo-loving revelers to the Calgary Stampede for ten days of parades, bull riding, carnival rides, big-name bands, cowboy costumes, Old West decorations, free pancake breakfasts and much more.
 The adrenaline buzz of "The Greatest Outdoor Show on Earth" lives up to the hype.

-WHEN TO GO: While the Stampede is by far Calgary's largest party, the convivial atmosphere continues throughout summer with festivals celebrating folk music, reggae, gay pride and fireworks.
+While the Stampede is by far Calgary's largest party, the convivial atmosphere continues throughout summer with festivals celebrating folk music, reggae, gay pride and fireworks.
 The city keeps spirits high in January with the High Performance Rodeo festival, and in February with the Midwinter Bluesfest and Block Heater music festivals.
 When winter temperatures drop, the Devonian Gardens, atop the Core Shopping Centre, provide a tropical oasis, with 550 palm trees, fountains, fish ponds and a three-block long skylight.

-TRAVEL TIP: Take a 20-minute drive west from Calgary to the foothills of the Rocky Mountains and Bragg Creek.
+Leave your Calgary hotel and take a 20-minute drive west from Calgary to the foothills of the Rocky Mountains and Bragg Creek.
 You can pack a picnic lunch for the town's Provincial Park to enjoy mountain views, rock skipping on Elbow River and fresh air along well-maintained trails.
 Further afield, more than two hours east of Calgary, is the seminal Dinosaur Provincial Park, a UNESCO World Heritage Site of stark badlands.
 There, paleontologists have excavated more than 150 complete dinosaur skeletons over the last century.